 Sensitivity Analysis

-6.1 The sensitivity analysis that has been described and referred to throughout this document is described in further detail in the spreadsheet ().
+6.1 The sensitivity analysis that has been described and referred to throughout this document is described in further detail in the spreadsheet (Annex I).
 The most relevant effects associated with our three program scenarios are summarized in the table below.

 Table 24.
 Sensitivity of the Program effects by scenario